anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 # Local development 💻

-The fastest, platform agnostic and easiest way to start creating PlantUML diagrams is using their [online editor](http://www.plantuml.com/plantuml/uml/SoWkIImgAStDuShBJqbLA4ajBk5oICrB0Oe00000) (btw. you can also easily host it on prem using the [plantuml-server Docker image](https://hub.docker.com/r/plantuml/plantuml-server/)).
+The fastest, platform agnostic and easiest way to start creating PlantUML diagrams is using their [online editor](http://www.plantuml.com/plantuml/uml/SoWkIImgAStDuShBJqbLA4ajBk5oICrB0Oe00000) (btw. you can easily host it on prem using the [plantuml-server Docker image](https://hub.docker.com/r/plantuml/plantuml-server/)).
 This is fine for creating simple diagrams with a few nodes but larger diagrams require a lot of _previewing_ which is annoying in the online editor.

 _If you have any other local setups please let me know via [Twitter](https://twitter.com/an0xff)_